auth0/docs/articles/api-auth/grant/implicit.md

 ## Overview

-The **Implicit Grant** (defined in [RFC 6749, section 4.1](https://tools.ietf.org/html/rfc6749#section-4.2)) is similar to the [Authorization Code Grant](/api-auth/grant/authorization-code), but the main difference is that the client app receives an [access_token](/tokens/access-token) directly, without the need for an `authorization_code`.
-This happens because the client app, which is typically a JavaScript app running within a browser, is less trusted than a web app running on the server, hence cannot be trusted with the `client_secret` (which is required in the [Authorization Code Grant](/api-auth/grant/authorization-code)).
+The **Implicit Grant** (defined in [RFC 6749, section 4.1](https://tools.ietf.org/html/rfc6749#section-4.2)) is similar to the [Authorization Code Grant](/api-auth/grant/authorization-code), but the main difference is that the application receives an [access_token](/tokens/access-token) directly, without the need for an `authorization_code`.
+This happens because the application, which is typically a JavaScript app running within a browser, is less trusted than a web app running on the server, hence cannot be trusted with the `client_secret` (which is required in the [Authorization Code Grant](/api-auth/grant/authorization-code)).
 Also, in the Implicit Grant, no Refresh Tokens are returned for the same reason (for an alternative refer to [Silent authentication for SPAs](/api-auth/tutorials/silent-authentication)).

-Once the user authenticates, the client app receives the `access_token` in the hash fragment of the URI.
-The client app can now use this `access_token` to call the API on behalf of the user.
+Once the user authenticates, the application receives the `access_token` in the hash fragment of the URI.
+The application can now use this `access_token` to call the API on behalf of the user.

 ![Implicit Grant](/media/articles/api-auth/implicit-grant.png)

  1. The app initiates the flow and redirects the browser to Auth0 (specifically to the [/authorize endpoint](/api/authentication#implicit-grant)), so the user can authenticate.

  1. Auth0 authenticates the user.
-The first time the user goes through this flow a consent page will be shown where the permissions, that will be given to the Client, are listed (for example: post messages, list contacts, and so forth).
+The first time the user goes through this flow a consent page will be shown where the permissions, that will be given to the Application, are listed (for example: post messages, list contacts, and so forth).

  1. Auth0 redirects the user to the app with an [access_token](/tokens/access-token) (and optionally an [id_token](/tokens/id-token)) in the hash fragment of the URI.
 The app can now extract the tokens from the hash fragment.
 In a Single Page Application (SPA) this would be done using Javascript and in a Mobile Application this is typically handled by interacting with a Web View.

  1. The app can use the `access_token` to call the API on behalf of the user.

 ::: note
-In OAuth 2.0 terms, the web app is the Client, the end user the Resource Owner, the API the Resource Server, the browser the User Agent, and Auth0 the Authorization Server.
+In OAuth 2.0 terms, the web app is the Application, the end user the Resource Owner, the API the Resource Server, the browser the User Agent, and Auth0 the Authorization Server.
 :::

 ## How to implement the flow